top of page

 Academics Curriculum The Lighthouse Charter School follows the MA Curriculum Frameworks for math, science, social studies, and literature.
 Teachers meet regularly to identify the content to be covered by each grade and to develop interdisciplinary units through which to teach the material.
 Health and language curricula have also been developed.
 In the classroom, teachers challenge students to become problem solvers and encourage them to satisfy their intellectual curiosity.
 Long-term projects, class presentations and productions, and writing assignments further motivate students to perform to their highest individual potential.
 CCLCS Program of Studies

-• Bus & Transportation | cclighthouseschool
+• Clubs & Activities | cclighthouseschool

 bottom of page